 Hill walking and mountain trekking are aerobic exercises and over 10-15 miles you can end up just as sore as you would from a flat run.

-Even preparing for a charity marathon hike this summer you need to start preparing as soon as possible and could end up covering hundreds of miles in preparation.
+Even preparing for a charity hike this summer you need to start preparing as soon as possible and could end up covering hundreds of miles in preparation.

 Ultimately the biggest challenge is minimising it as a challenge!